Muse cell: Stx2-Producing E. coli-Associated Encephalopathy model

+In a rat compression spinal cord injury model, functional recovery was observed when human Muse cells were administered intravascularly during the acute and subacute stages.

 Muse cells in clinical data

 Muse cells are present in the human bone marrow of healthy donors.
 The number of peripheral blood-Muse cells is drastically elevated in stroke patients 24 h after onset.
 In acute myocardial infarction patients, peripheral blood-Muse cells significantly increase 24 h after onset, concomitant with an increase in serum sphingosine-1-phosphate, and return to baseline levels with 2~3 weeks.
 Importantly, patients with an increased peripheral blood-Muse cell number in the acute phase show cardiac function recovery and avoidance of heart failure at 6 months after onset, suggesting the reparative function of endogenous Muse cells.